samaswin/decision_agent/README.md

 - Simple if/else logic (just use Ruby)
 - Purely AI-driven decisions with no rules
-- Single-step validations (use dry-validation)
+- Single-step validations (use standard validation libraries)

 ## Testing